 The grading of Magic cards sometimes leads to conflict among buyers and sellers, mainly because grading is not an exact science.
 One person might consider a card to be still Near Mint while the next one thinks it is in Excellent condition.
-To some extent these conflicts are inevitable, but to help minimize the chance for misunderstandings, we have put together a guide to help you grade your cards correctly.
+To some extent these conflicts are inevitable, but to help minimize the chance for misunderstandings we have put together a guide to help you grade your cards correctly.

 A mint card is in perfect condition; no excuses.
 This means, that the front is in perfect condition, there are no scratches on the surface, and the surface is perfectly clean.
-For the back it means that the card is indistinguishable from cards in a newly openend booster.
+For the back it means, that the card is indistinguishable from cards of a newly openend booster.
 If a card has a signature or a Grand Prix stamp it can never be graded Mint, even if the card stock is otherwise in Mint condition.

 A Near Mint card looks like it has never been played without sleeves.
 Small allowances can be made, but the card generally shows no wear.

 The border of NM card can have small white spots, but they must be very few and very small.
 When the card is inspected under bright daylight, the surface must generally appear clean.
 It can have a few minor spots, but scratches can never be allowed for NM cards.

 Generally a Near Mint card is in a condition that would make it considered unmarked if played in an unsleeved deck.
 (Not recommended!)